oneanupam/kubernetes-lab/docs/dockerfile_instructions.md

 RUN apt-get install -y vim

 # 8. CMD: This instruction specifies the default program that will execute once the container runs.
 This keyword is allowed only once (if many, then only the last one takes effect).
 These instructions doesn't run when building the images but they run when container starts up.
-CMD [“echo”, ”hello world”]
+# Eg: Say the docker file (Dockerfile.01) has below instruction.
+CMD ["echo", "hello world"]

 # In case of CMD, the command line parameters will get replaced entirely.
 Whereas in case of Entrypoint, the command line parameters, will get appended to the ENTRYPOINT instruction.
 In the below example, If the user passed the parameter from command line with `docker run`, default CMD instruction will be overridden/replaced.
 In the below case, it will echo -> hello anupam
-docker run custom-ubuntu echo hello anupam
+docker run ubuntu-cmd:v1.0 echo hello anupam

-# but, below command will throw the error.
+# but, below command will throw the error. see the explanation below -
-docker run custom-ubuntu hello anupam
+docker run ubuntu-cmd:v1.0 hello anupam

 # REMEMBER: When overriding CMD using docker run, you must specify a valid executable command followed by its arguments.
 If you omit the command, Docker will assume the first argument is the command itself, leading to potential errors if it's not a recognized executable within the container's environment.